 Millions of people are on the move.
 This is a massive humanitarian situation, spilling over into the countries surrounding Ukraine.

 Images of families living in underground bunkers, huddled on trains, arriving in foreign countries with only what they can carry resonate world wide.
 Children: scared and exhausted.
 Mothers: anxious and stunned.

 And yet, determined not to abandon their loved ones, they carry elderly parents, much-loved pets and the children of people who cannot leave.
 They own, only what they can carry.
 All the possessions of their home reduced to a few bags.

 As refugees they are now totally dependent on the generosity of others and humanitarian aide.
-Only when they reach the safety of neighbouring countries will they have a change of clothes, shower, sleep, get medical help and proper food.
+Only when they reach the safety of neighbouring countries will they have a change of clothes, be able to shower, sleep, get medical help and proper food.
 They will live in temporary quarters in make-shift accommodation and have to rely on their families and the governments of other countries to reach out, to support and show they care.

 When you leave your home and your country where do you go?

 North, south, east, west? here you may know someone – or nobody.
 Displaced people – especially women and children – are very vulnerable.
 At all times they have to be careful, cautious and wary.

 In the midst of all this terrifying situation they are just people who want to be at home – their own home.

 They want their lives to be the way they were before: safe, comfortable, normal with the sureness of routine.
 Going to school and work… socialising.. shopping… watching TV…gardening.
 Just an everyday life.

 In the midst of all this they are all just ordinary people dealing as best they can with a nightmarish ordeal.
 Each of their stories is unique.
 Their experience of war and what they left behind- and why – shows resilience and fortitude.
 But above all, the fact that they had little choice.